 Like with cleaning aerators, you should also flush your water lines after any work on your plumbing system or disruptions in water service.

 Always use cold water for cooking, drinking, and preparing baby formula.
 Hot water corrodes pipes faster and is more likely to contain lead.
 If you need hot water for food or drinks, get water from the cold water tap then heat the water.

-- If your home has a lead service line and/or lead plumbing or copper plumbing with high lead solder, it can be added to the list of homes in our Lead & Copper Compliance Monitoring program.
+- If your home has a lead service line and/or plumbing with high lead solder, it can be added to the list of homes eligible to participate in our Lead & Copper Compliance Monitoring program.
 Learn more and see if your home meets the criteria.

 - Have a certified laboratory test your water for lead.
 The Ohio EPA maintains a list of laboratories that are certified to test for lead on their website.

 - Replace lead service lines, plumbing installed prior to 1986, and faucets manufactured prior to 2014.
-Cleveland Water will replace the city-owned portion of a lead service line when a customer replaces theirs.
-If you replace your customer-owned service line, call our Permits and Sales team before work is to occur so we can inspect the city-owned material.
+We'll replace the city-owned portion of a lead service line whenever a customer replaces theirs.

-- Using a lead-filtering water pitcher.
-The filter should be certified to remove lead by the National Sanitation Foundation International (NSF), Underwriters Laboratory (UL), or Water Quality Association (WQA).
+- Using a water filter certified to meet NSF/ANSI Standard 53 for lead removal.
+The filter should be certified by the National Sanitation Foundation International (NSF), Underwriters Laboratory (UL), or Water Quality Association (WQA).
 Filters should only be used with cold water and must be changed regularly to work effectively.